abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

-# 4 dww schedule and calender
+# Schedule, calender and 4dww

 ## Only 4 days a week
 We have implemented 4 day work week!
 Meaning, we work 30 hours from Monday to Thursday.
 In order to make the 4dww successful, we align our schedules.